wshon/madedit-mod/README.txt

 4. Toggle-able sign of the 80th column
 5. Improve UI and performance
 6. Change language tag from "MadEdit" to "MadEdit-Mod"
+7. Quick search in ToolBar
-7. Fix bug of initialized bookmark width
+8. Fix bug of initialized bookmark width
+Update Simplified Chinese

 Mod v0.3.0
 1. Improve UI and all strings of message box/dialog can be translated since then